chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

  the local materials such as grass were purchased from the locals with in the community.

   OVERALL IMPACTS OF THE PROJECT.

   SHORT TERM;

+ - Improved the relationship between the POC lead organisation and the refugee community.

+ - Improved the standard of living for the households involved.

+ - Reduced the high rate of idleness and disorderliness among the refugee youths.

+ - Few households coverage has raised concerns among the refugee community, Urging UNHCR to increase on the number of households in case the same project- happens to surface again in the near future.

+ - Source of income for the indirect beneficiaries such as transporters,mansions,assistants, hardware operators and the host community as local materials such as grass were purchased from them.

+  LONG TERM;